neuhalje/bouncy-gpg/README.md

    <dt>I am getting 'java.security.InvalidKeyException: Illegal key size' / 'java.lang.SecurityException: Unsupported keysize or algorithm parameters'</dt>
    <dd>The unrestricted policy files for the JVM are <a href="http://www.bouncycastle.org/wiki/display/JA1/Frequently+Asked+Questions">probably not installed</a>.</dd>

+   <dt>I am getting 'java.io.EOFException: premature end of stream in PartialInputStream' while decrypting / Sender can't validate signature</dt>
+   <dd>This often happens when encrypting to a 'ByteArrayOutputStream' and the <a href="https://stackoverflow.com/questions/48870074/bouncy-castle-pgp-premature-end-of-stream-in-partialinputstream/49544870#49544870">encryption stream is not propely closed</a>.
+The reason is that GPG writes the signature at the end of the stream.
+This is triggered by closing the stream.</dd>

    <dt>Where is 'secring.pgp'?</dt>
    <dd>'secring.gpg' has been <a href="https://gnupg.org/faq/whats-new-in-2.1.html#nosecring">removed in gpg 2.1</a>.
 Use the other methods to read private keys.</dd>